kushalsamant/ask/README.md

 ```bash
 python main.py cross-disciplinary
 ```
-**What it does**: Explores intersections between architectural categories
+**What it does**: Explores intersections between architectural themes
-- Connects multiple categories in single questions
+- Connects multiple themes in single questions
-- Finds innovative solutions at category boundaries
+- Finds innovative solutions at theme boundaries
 - Creates broader, more comprehensive content
 - Explores new research directions